 We need a functionality that allows users to upload files, such as PDF, DOC, DOCX, XLSX, JPG, HEIC, PNG, SVG, PSD, AI, EPS.
 We shall limit the size of each file to 50 MB (remember that all these parameters such a MB etc shall go on a unique file called common_fun.php)

-1. We need the functionality to store the files on a service such as DropBox or Amazon AWS.
+1. We need the functionality to store the files on Amazon AWS.

 We will provide the Amazon S3 Bucket where files shall be uploaded.
 For each user, all files shall be uploaded inside a folder with the username